SaifOver9000/SaifOver9000/README.md

 ------------------

-I'm a Developer trying to learn as much as possible to build exciting and interesting applications from scratch.
+I'm an aspiring developer trying to learn as much as possible to build exciting and interesting applications from scratch.

 *   🌍  I'm based in Wolfville
 *   ✉️  You can contact me at [saifmiskin9@gmail.com](mailto:saifmiskin9@gmail.com)